On The Radio (Remember The Days)

 Songfacts®:

-• The video was directed by Hype Williams, who previously worked with many hip-hop artists such as Kanye West and Busta Rhymes.
+• The video was directed by Hype Williams, who previously worked with hip-hop artists like Kanye West and Busta Rhymes.
 The clip opens with Furtado singing in her bedroom before she takes it to the streets with her old school radio.
-Canadian hip-hop group Swollen Members makes a cameo appearance.
+Canadian hip-hop group Swollen Members make a cameo appearance.

 Comments: 2